Apple cake: Scandinavian

 In Scandinavia, apple cakes are typically prepared from sour apples and baked in a dough made from sugar, butter, flour, eggs, and baking powder.
 The cake is then topped with apples, cinnamon and sugar, sometimes also chopped almonds.
 Apple crumble pie is also common.
 In Sweden and Norway it is usually served tepid with whipped cream, custard (vanilla sauce) or vanilla ice cream.

-French

-An apple cake called tarte tatin is an upside down apple pie, very popular in France.
-According to the Larousse Gastronomique, it was created by the sisters Tatin and democratized in their restaurant "Lamotte-Beuvron" in the 19th century.

-This apple pie is actually a derivative of an old Solognese speciality with apples or pears.
-It has existed for a very long time, and the recipe was passed down from mother to daughter.

-Traditionally the bottom of the pan is generously lined with butter and a layer of granulated or powdered sugar is added.

-On top of this mixture, apple wedges are placed and sugar is sprinkled on it.
-A shortcrust pastry thinly arranged is placed on the apples.
-The cake is served hot, often with a ball of vanilla ice cream.